vicenteyoo/vicenteyoo.github.io/_pages/about.md

 **J. Yoo** and S. Sul, "Dynamic Overmodulation Scheme for Improved Current Regulation in PMSM Drives," in *IEEE Transactions on Power Electronics*.

 - **Apr.
 2022 IEEE Trans.
 Industrial Electronics**
-**J. Yoo**, H. Kim, S. Sul, "Design of Frequency-Adaptive Flux Observer in PMSM Drives Robust to Discretization Error", in *IEEE Transactions on Industrial Electronics*, vol. 69, no. 4, pp. 3334-3344, April 2022.
+**J. Yoo**, H. Kim, and S. Sul, "Design of Frequency-Adaptive Flux Observer in PMSM Drives Robust to Discretization Error", in *IEEE Transactions on Industrial Electronics*, vol. 69, no. 4, pp. 3334-3344, April 2022.

 - **Sep.
 2021 IEEE Trans.
 Power Electronics**
-**J. Yoo**, J. Lee, S. Sul, "Analysis of Instability in Torque Control of Sensorless PMSM Drives in Flux Weakening Region", in *IEEE Transactions on Power Electronics*, vol. 36, no. 9, pp. 10815-10826, Sept.
+**J. Yoo**, J. Lee, and S. Sul, "Analysis of Instability in Torque Control of Sensorless PMSM Drives in Flux Weakening Region", in *IEEE Transactions on Power Electronics*, vol. 36, no. 9, pp. 10815-10826, Sept.
 2021.

 - **Jul.
 2020 IEEE Trans.
 Industry Applications**